Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Tracking Your Process with Social Media Analytics Tools

-Which of your tweets perform best?
+Which of your tweets performs best?
 When are the best times to post on Instagram?
 The only way to answer these questions is to track your social media performance regularly.

 Start by identifying the key metrics you would like to analyze.
 Social media metrics are the data and statistics that give you insights into your social media marketing performance.